 “No,” I say coyly, dropping my head and looking up at him through my lashes.
-His hand tightens a bit around my throat causing my head to jerk back and he moves his face closer to mine.
-He is only a breath away from me and my body is on fire.
+His hand tightens a bit around my throat, causing my head to jerk back and he moves his face closer to mine.
+He’s only a breath away from me and my body is on fire.

 “Do you want me to fuck you right here?”
 Yes, fuck yes… but, no. I shake my head.
 “Then stop doing that,” he hisses.
 He runs his tongue from my ear to my chin and I whimper.

 “Control, Mr. Grey.
 We have guests,” I say softly.